Long term, residential treatment services, ranging from medical stabilization, residential treatment, outpatient to sober living.

 Withdrawal from prescription opioids can be hard – especially when trying to do it alone.
 The physical and psychological trauma of addiction and the detox period is extremely challenging.
-At Brazos Recovery Services, we fully understand this.
+At Brazos Recovery, we fully understand this.
 Through our professional guidance and medical care, we strive to make every client’s detox experience as manageable as possible.
 Dealing with varying levels of symptoms at different stages of the detox process is vital to ensure each case is a success.

 The detox phase is possibly the most important step in a client’s road to recovery.
 In America, the opioid epidemic is a serious issue.
 There has been a significant increase in addictions to prescription medication drugs like Vicodin, Norco, Oxycontin, Fentanyl, Percocet, Dilaudid, Tramadol, Codeine and Morphine.
 Along with street heroin, these are categorized as narcotics.
 Despite these drugs sharing similar symptoms, the way people respond to them is wide-ranging.

 Every client’s battle with addiction is different, and each withdrawal case is unique.
 For this reason, we provide a detox program tailored for you.

 The early stages of detox are the most difficult.
 Flu-like symptoms and cramps begin to wear clients down, and the subsequent distress caused by this is what prevents many people from doing something about their addiction.
 Although withdrawal symptoms are sometimes unavoidable and extremely unpleasant, there is a way of managing them.

 We provide 24-hour support and care, so you never have to experience any withdrawal symptoms alone.
 Our safe, comfortable, medical environment means you or your family member can feel at ease with the detox process while being treated with approved medication.
 We offer a professional service, and we understand the strain of prescription opioid detox.